top of page

 Theory is not therapy

 Therapy is not solely driven by theoretical frameworks; rather, it thrives on the unique relationship between therapist and client, which is essential for healing.
-Theory provides the basis and it this relationship which facilitates the therapeutic process.
+Theory provides the basis, but it this relationship which facilitates the therapeutic process.
 My goal is to collaborate with you to discover a way of working that feels right for you.

 What if I don't know what works best for me?